skelenoxx132/Backdoor_Busting_2015/readme.md

 See the folders for information about each one.

+EDIT 2016:
+It seems a few clientside GMod hacks now have backdoors too..

 ./BD001_gpwn_new 						- gpwn backdoor, quite complex.
 ./BD002_Underdone			 			- Underdone backdoor/DRM annoyance script.
 ./BD003_rp_nexusgrad_v1_winter			- rp_nexusgrad_v1_winter map backdoor.